40Cakes/pokebot-gen3/Readme.md

 `party` - returns a detailed list of all Pokémon in the party

-`encounter log` returns a detailed list of the recent 10 Pokémon encounters
+`encounter_log` returns a detailed list of the recent 10 Pokémon encounters

 `shiny` returns a detailed list of all shiny Pokémon encounters (`shiny_log.json`)

 `stats` returns the phase and total statistics (`totals.json`)

-`encounter rate` returns the current encounter rate (encounters per hour)
+`encounter_rate` returns the current encounter rate (encounters per hour)

-`event flags` returns all event flags for the current save file (optional parameter `?flag=FLAG_NAME` to get a specific flag)
+`event_flags` returns all event flags for the current save file (optional parameter `?flag=FLAG_NAME` to get a specific flag)

 `emulator` returns information about the emulator core + the current loaded game/profile

 `fps` returns a list of emulator FPS (frames per second), in intervals of 1 second, for the previous 60 seconds

+#### Websocket messages
+The websocket regularly sends out updates too in the format `{data : data , type : type}`:

+`encounter` - where a new pokemon is encountered, the websocket server will inform all connected clients.
+TIP - on receiving this, update your stats and encounter log.

+`bot_mode` - the bot mode has changed, it sends a full json of the emu data

 </details>